senior1805/DEVOPS-CHALLENGE/README.md

   type = string
 }
 ```

+We have the same two variables from the previous section.
+We added four new variables: The image is the operating system of the instances, the ssh key we created and the OCID of the create subnets.

 In the ``` terraform.tfvars ``` is where we write the content of the variables.
 The "image" variable is to specify the image of the operating system which is Linux 8 and arm64 architecture and for the US West (Phoenix) region.
 Do not change this.
 It is from this website: https://docs.oracle.com/en-us/iaas/images/oracle-linux-8x/oracle-linux-8-10-aarch64-2024-09-30-0.htm